Myofascial Bodywork in Columbus, Ohio

 Myofascial bodywork focuses on the connective tissue that surrounds and links muscles throughout the body.

-The goal isn’t to dig harder.
+The goal isn’t to dig deeper.

 Why Deep Tissue Doesn’t Always Hold